EleutherAI/djinn/djinn/generation/README.md

 The system works with any OpenRouter-compatible model.
 Recommended models:

-- `openrouter/anthropic/claude-sonnet-4.5` - Highest quality, excellent for complex exploits
+- `openrouter/anthropic/claude-sonnet-4.5` - High quality, excellent for complex exploits
-- `openrouter/x-ai/grok-code-fast-1` - Default, good balance of speed and quality
+- `openrouter/x-ai/grok-code-fast-1` - Default, good balance of speed/cost and quality
-- `openrouter/google/gemini-2.5-pro` - Good alternative with strong reasoning
-- `openrouter/openai/gpt-4-turbo` - Reliable, slightly slower

 The default model is `openrouter/x-ai/grok-code-fast-1` and can be changed programmatically: